keithalewis/math/rfd.md

 instrument class: equities, fixed income, foreign exchange, commodities, etc.
 Ad hoc approaches have had limited success in modeling the joint distributions between these.

-New tools for addressing this problem are now available.

-The video game market made it profitable to manufacture chips specialized for rendering pixels on a screen.
-Eventually people figured out how to use them for cheap compute power if their problem was similar to rendering pixels.

-LLM dead end

-CCA

-World Model.

-Financial companies need mathematical models that can be implemented in software by people who do not understand business or mathematics.
+Financial companies need mathematical models that can be implemented in software by people who are not experts in business or mathematics.
 [Programming as Theory Building](https://gwern.net/doc/cs/algorithm/1985-naur.pdf)